bluefireteam/audioplayers/README.md

 ### Playing Audio

-There are three possible sources of audio:
+There are four possible sources of audio:

 - Remote file on the Internet
 - Local file on the user's device
 - Local asset from your Flutter project
+- Audio in the form of a byte array (in Flutter, Uint8List)

 Both for Remote Files or Local Files, use the `play` method, just setting appropriately the flag `isLocal`.